cjwilburn/svn-migration-scripts/README.md

 ##### Example

 In this example, we push our converted repository to Github.
-We use the credentials of the user “ghusername”, and because we haven't specified a repository owner, it's defaulted to creating the repository as belonging to “bbusername”.
+We use the credentials of the user “ghusername”, and because we haven't specified a repository owner, it's defaulted to creating the repository as belonging to “ghusername”.
 The repository has the name specified on the command line, namely “rest-clone”.

     $ java -jar svn-migration-scripts.jar bitbucket-push ghusername rest-clone
     > Password: ****